imayhaveborkedit/discord-ext-voice-recv/README.md

 def on_voice_member_speaking_stop(member: discord.Member)
 ```
 Virtual events for the state of the speaking indicator (the green circle).
 These events are synthesized from packet activity and may not exactly match what is displayed in the discord client.
 Due to performance issues with asyncio, this event is sink only and cannot be async.

+## Extras

+### `voice_recv.extras.speechrecognition`
+- Optional dependency: `extras_speech`
+- Requires module: `speech_recognition`
+- Provides: `SpeechRecognitionSink`

+A helper sink for using the `speech_recognition` module to perform speech-to-text conversion.
+Generally depends on third party services for reasonable quality.
+Results may vary.

+### `voice_recv.extras.localplayback`
+- Optional dependency: `extras_local`
+- Requires module: `pyaudio`
+- Provides: `LocalPlaybackSink`, `SimpleLocalPlaybackSink`

+Helper sinks for playing audio through an audio output device the local system.
+Defaults to the system default device, but other output devices can also be specified.

 ## Currently missing or WIP features
 - (WIP) Silence generation (pending rewrite)